Shakib-IO/Covid-19_Sentiment_Analysis/README.md

 # Covid-19 Sentiment Analysis

+> The given challenge is to build a classification model to predict the sentiment of Covid-19 tweets.
+The tweets have been pulled from Twitter and manual tagging has been done.
+We are given information like Location, Tweet At, Original Tweet, and Sentiment.

 **Context**

 I collect recent tweets about the COVID-19 vaccines used in entire world on large scale, as following: